vasylhnatiuk/cinema-api/README.md

 # cinema-api
-API service for cinema management with docker.
+API service for cinema management with Docker and PostgresSQL.

 ## Installing